 Benidorm’s train station is located at the top of Avenida de Beniardá and, although a good 15-20 minutes walk inland from the beach, is easily accessed from the tourist side of town on bus number 1 for the standard fare of 1.50€ each way.

-New Benidorm Intermodal Stop – From 31 July on wards, the new Benidorm Intermodal stop which is located next to the Benidorm bus station goes into service.
+New Benidorm Intermodal Stop – Located next to the Benidorm bus station goes into service.
 Disco Benidorm stop will be closed down.
 So trains will cease to stop at Disco Benidorm and will now stop at Benidorm Intermodal.
 Certain L1 trains will continue their journey from the BENIDORM station to the Benidorm Intermodal station.
 Please check timetables

 The trains in the Denia direction (line 9) leave Benidorm hourly starting at 06.36, and the journey takes just over an hour.
 The time of the return trains from Denia to Benidorm are at 4 minutes past each hour with the last train leaving Denia at 20.26.

 1. Temporary interruption of the rail service on the Calp-Dénia section, this service is carried out by bus.
 Access to bus stops.

 2. Starting on May 6th , FGV will increase the frequency of trains on Lines 2 and 3 during peak hours , recovering the usual school work service, as a consequence of the opening of the second track of the Serra Grossa tunnel on April 26th.